Sopa de Elote (Mexican Corn Soup)

 • Cut the pepper into strips and set aside.

-• Pour in 1 cup of stock and blend until smooth.
+• Add tomatoes, garlic, and oregano to a blender, then pour in 1 cup of stock and blend until smooth.
 Set aside.

 • Heat the oil in a stockpot over medium heat.